secworks/sha256/README.md

 ## Status ##
+**(2014-02-21)***

+Reworked the W-memory into a sliding window solution that only requires 16 32-bit words.
+The difference in size is quite impressive.
+The old results was:

+- 9587 LEs
+- 3349 registers
+- 73 MHz

+The new results are:

+- 3765 LEs
+- 1813 registers
+- 76 MHz

+That is a 2.5x reduction in size, 1.8x less regs and slightly higher clock frequency.

 **(2014-02-19)**
 - Added name and version constants to the top level wrapper.
 Also added an api error signal that flags read or write attempts to addresses